pce-uw-jscript400/w2-express/readme.md

 * **Question:** Why do you think `node_modules/` is included in there?

 * **Your Answer:**
+to keep the mass of modules from being uploaded to github
 ---

 - [ ] Take a look at the `package.json` file.